ahsank/ahsank.github.io/posts/MutexBasedSynchronization.md

-Mutex-Based Synchronization: Understanding Performance Impacts
+# Mutex-Based Synchronization: Understanding Performance Impacts

 When designing a high-performance systems, an early decision is to select the appropriate memory model and synchronization strategy.
 Consider a simple multithreaded cache manager with a single interface: `get(key) -> value`, where the key represents the file name and the value represents its content.
 Here the `get` operation checks if the entry is present in the hash table.
-If not, the system loads the content from disk, inserts it into the hash table, and then returns the content.
+If not, then loads the content from disk, inserts it into the hash table, and then returns the content.

 Even for this basic system, synchronization of access to the hash table is necessary.
 The pseudocode for such a system can be summarized as follows: